“You should do it,” they said.

 That alarm – in the form of my daughter – came early again the next morning.

 (editors note: This adventure is an extreme example of what awaits you in Central Oregon.
-And while you could, of course, actually do all these things in one day, the author did not.)
+And while you could, of course, actually do all these things in one day in the spring, the author actually did not.)